Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** S
 **Duration:** Instantaneous

 You create a burst of thunderous sound that can be heard up to 100 feet away.
-Each creature within range, other than you, must make a Constitution Saving Throw or take 1d6 thunder damage.
+Each creature within range, other than you, must make a Constitution :d20-save: **Saving Throw** or take 1d6 thunder damage.

 The spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).